 I grew up in rural Minnesota and spent my childhood either climbing trees or searching the racks at the local library.
 As a kid, my love of words and commitment to looking at the world from a unique point of view led many adult mentors to encourage me to pursue a career as an author when I grew up.

 Eventually…when I turned 45 and was no longer afraid of my own voice.

 I have now written four young adult novels: Caught in the Crossfire, Searching for Grace, Taking the Stand, and Gravity.
 Though The Crossfire Trilogy and Gravity are quite different, each one of my books is character-driven and explores the journey of young adults, often marginalized, who are bound to discover the courage to create an authentic life…if the journey doesn’t break them.

 My passion for creating art that accurately reflects the contemporary young adult’s life often leads me to write scenes some adults might find uncomfortable or objectionable.
 However, I write without apology for either content or language choice because it’s too damn important to me that my books might help my young adult readers to see themselves in my characters and not feel alone in this world or, more importantly, imagine a future they have the right to pursue.

 In 2014, I won the Saints & Sinner’s Literary Festival’s Emerging Writer Award for my first novel, CAUGHT IN THE CROSSFIRE.
 My most recent book, GRAVITY, is the grittiest book I’ve written and explores what occurs when we leap so far we are forced to face the shadow self that lies within each of us and allows us to betray the ones we love the most.
-GRAVITY has recently been named a finalist for the Lambda Literary Award in the Children’s and Young Adult Category as well as a finalist for a Golden Crown Literary Award in the Young Adult Category and has been nominated for a Stonewall Award.
+GRAVITY was a finalist for the Lambda Literary Award in the Children’s and Young Adult Category and has also been named a finalist for a Golden Crown Literary Award in the Young Adult Category.

 And now for a few fun facts about me…